 Running a business requires organization and ensuring that access to critical data is available.
 For example, you can’t process client payments if you don’t have a sound invoice system, and you can’t do your taxes correctly if you don’t have proper financial records.

 Business productivity software such as SAP Business One is one of the ways that modern businesses can ensure the efficiency of their operations.
-This is where ERP and migrating operations to the cloud play an essential role, but what exactly is ERP?
-And why are cloud-based solutions growing in popularity today?
+This is where cloud based ERP and migrating operations to the cloud play an essential role, but what exactly is ERP?
+And why are cloud-based solutions for erp growing in popularity today?

 What Is ERP?